nayak-03/Archini-Nayak-eGain-Chatbot-Project/README.md

 If given more time, I would focus on two main enhancements:

 1. Secure email/phone number access:
-   Implementing a secure way for users to retrieve package information using additional identifiers such as an email or a phone number, combined with one-time passwords or two-factor auth.
-This would allow users without their tracking numbers to access updates using the bot as well.
+   In my initial brainstorm, I briefly considered a way for users to retrieve package information using additional identifiers such as an email or a phone number.
+However I realized that this functionality was insecure and could be abused, so I decided against including it in the prototype.
+In the future, I would want to implement one-time passwords or two-factor auth, to allow users without their tracking numbers to access updates using the bot as well.

 2. Complaint submission system:
    Adding a system for the complaint data to be properly stored.
 Currently, the chatbot collects information, but doesn't store it anywhere.